Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 John 14:13 states, "Whatsoever ye shall ask in my name, that will I do."
 If you want your prayers answered, you must be specific.
 Use Hannah as an example.
 She knew exactly what she wanted, and she prayed for it.

-In First Samuel 1:11, Hannah did not pray for a long grocery list of things.
+In First Samuel 1:11, Hannah did not pray for a long list of things.
 She was specific and prayed for only one thing.
-She was barren and the one thing she wanted was a man child.
+She was barren and the one thing she wanted was a male child.
 "And she vowed a vow, and said, O Lord of hosts, if thou wilt indeed look on the affliction of thine handmaid, and remember me, and not forget thine handmaid, but wilt give unto thine handmaid a male child, then I will give him unto the Lord all the days of his life."

 11. Don't Give Up